 Shutters are great for providing privacy on the lower part of a window while leaving the top window panes uncovered.
-The louvers, or slats, on window shutters vary in width.
+The louvers, or slats, on window shutters, vary in width.
 Narrow slats provide a more refined look, but thicker, wider slats are more durable.
-Shutters usually install with hinges between the panels, so you can fold them open for an unobstructed view outside.
+Shutters are usually installed with hinges between the panels, so you can fold them open for an unobstructed view outside.

 If you have large picture windows in your home, many window treatment ideas won’t work on such a large scale.
 But one type of window treatment is designed specifically for expansive windows.
 Sliding panel track shades or panel blinds provide the light control and privacy your large windows need.

 Like vertical blinds—but with much larger panels—these sliding window coverings are easy to operate.
 Each shade panel rolls back and forth on a track mounted to the wall or ceiling.
 You can stack these shade panels completely clear of the window if necessary, making them ideal for large patio doors.

 Sliding panels are available in many types of fabric, including light-filtering, blackout, and solar shade options.
 You can also buy rolling woven wood shade panels in a variety of colors.
 An experienced DIYer can install this type of window treatment, but a novice may need a helper.

 3. Embrace Nature With Stunning Natural Fiber Solutions

 Natural fiber window treatment ideas bring the beauty of nature inside.
 Whether it’s a curtain, shade, or valance, real or faux wood materials work well in any style of home decor.
 The organic textures of natural fiber window treatments are a favorite of interior designers who specialize in green living.